siggame/siggame.github.io/MegaMinerAI-Rules.md

 - Teams must have at least one member and may not exceed three members.
-- Teams must be formed on SIG-Game’s website prior to the start of the competition.
+- Teams must be formed on ACM-Game’s website prior to the start of the competition.
 All code submissions must be made through this site.
 - Competitors without teams (free agents) will have an opportunity to form teams at the beginning of MegaMinerAI.
-SIG-Game will attempt to help freeagents find teams to join.
+ACM-Game will attempt to help freeagents find teams to join.
 - Prize eligibility varies based on the status of team members.
 Please see the "Eligibility" section below.